Safety First, Always

-HeliBacon has a perfect safety record, without firearms or aviation accidents or incidents.
+HeliBacon’s safety record is impeccable, without a single injury from any firearms or aviation accidents or incidents.
 Our emphasis on safety is purposeful and intentional.
 Entertainment is our passion, client service is our business focus, but safety is our core value.

 Safety Every Time